- Timeline More from year 1967

 On this day, December 26, the British television channel BBC1 aired “Magical Mystery Tour” for the first time.
 However, the initial broadcast was in black and white, and it was met with harsh criticism from both viewers and critics, marking the first major failure for The Beatles.

-“Magical Mystery Tour” was broadcast in color on BBC2, on January 5, 1968.
+“Magical Mystery Tour” was broadcast in colour on BBC2, on January 5, 1968.
 The film’s negative reception in the UK press dissuaded US television networks from broadcasting it.

 Magical Mystery Tour was broadcast in the UK on 26 December on BBC1, which at the time only broadcast in black and white for technical reasons.
 George Martin, the band’s producer, later said: “When it came out originally on British television, it was a colour film but shown in black and white, because they didn’t have colour on BBC1 in those days.
 So it looked awful and was a disaster.”
 Lennon later said: “What the BBC – stupid idiots – did, they showed it in black and white first.
 Can you imagine, around Christmas?
 And then they [the critics] reviewed it in black and white.
 It’s like reviewing a mono version of a stereo record.”
 It was the Beatles’ first critical failure.
 The film had a repeated showing on 5 January 1968, this time broadcast in colour, on BBC2, but there were only about 200,000 colour TV receivers in the UK at the time.
 As a result of the unfavourable reviews, networks in the US declined to show the film there.
 Beatles aide Peter Brown blamed McCartney for its failure.
 Brown said that during a private screening for NEMS management staff, the reaction had been “unanimous … it was awful”, yet McCartney was convinced that the film would be warmly received, and ignored Brown’s advice to scrap the project and save the band from embarrassment.